crystal-lang/rfcs/text/0002-execution-contexts.md

 ncpu = System.cpu_count.to_i32
 codegen = ExecutionContext::Parallel.new(name: "CODEGEN", maximum: ncpu)
 channel = Channel(CompilationUnit).new(ncpu * 4)

-WaitGroup.wait do |wg|
+group = WaitGroup.new(ncpu)

-  wg.spawn do
+spawn do
   # (runs in the default context)
   units.each do |unit|
     channel.send(unit)
   end
 end

 ncpu.times do
   codegen.spawn do
     # (runs in the codegen context)
     while unit = channel.receive?
       unit.compile
     end
+  ensure
+    group.done
   end
 end

-end
+group.wait

 # now, we can link the executable
 ```